matt-harsini/dot.cards-assignment/README.md

 Fun challenge, really enjoyed implementing a design from figma.
 If I had more time and I needed to deploy this wesbite to production, I would make sure that older browsers are compatible with this website by using appropriate CSS fallbacks when necessary.

-I would also spend more time on the design on different screen sizes.
-My implementation is already responsive on desktop and mobile devices, but I would tweak a lot more CSS to make it more fluid.

-Lastly, I would spend a lot more time on architecture, and organizing code to make future development more robust.
+ I would also spend a lot more time on architecture, and organizing code to make future development more robust.
 Perhaps set up a database instead of hardcoding.

 ## Getting Started